Democrat Party (epithet): Modern usage

-The term Democrat Party is an epithet for the Democratic Party of the United States, used disparagingly by the party's opponents.
-United Press International reported in August 1984 that the term had been employed "in recent years by some right-wing Republicans" because the party name implied that the Democrats were "the only true adherents of democracy".
+United Press International reported in August 1984 that the term Democrat Party had been employed "in recent years by some right-wing Republicans" because the party's Democratic name implied that the Democrats were "the only true adherents of democracy".

 Language expert Roy Copperud said it was used by Republicans who disliked the implication that Democratic Party implied to listeners that Democrats "are somehow the anointed custodians of the concept of democracy".
 According to Oxford Dictionaries, the use of Democrat rather than the adjective Democratic "is in keeping with a longstanding tradition among Republicans of dropping the –ic in order to maintain a distinction from the broader, positive associations of the adjective democratic with democracy and egalitarianism".

 Political commentator William Safire wrote in 1993 that the Democrat of Democrat Party "does conveniently rhyme with autocrat, plutocrat, and worst of all, bureaucrat".
 In 2006, Hendrik Hertzberg wrote in The New Yorker:

 Republican pollster Frank Luntz tested the phrase with a focus group in 2001, and concluded that the only people who really disliked the epithet were highly partisan Democrats.
 Political analyst Charlie Cook attributed modern use of the term to force of habit rather than a deliberate epithet by Republicans.
 Journalist Ruth Marcus stated that Republicans likely only continue to employ the term because Democrats dislike it, and Hertzberg calls use of the term "a minor irritation" and also "the partisan equivalent of flashing a gang sign".

+Nicole Holliday has described it as demonstrating affiliation, and said "“Language is contagious, especially emotionally charged political language," ...
+“Most of the time, we don’t have the cognitive bandwidth to think very hard about every single word that we’re using.
+We just use it because it’s what other people do."
+Larry Glickma commented that lack of awareness "shows how normalized it’s become" comparing it to a "schoolyard taunt".